Nordix/nfqueue-loadbalancer/README.md

 You must have some targets.
 You can for instance use docker containers, but anything with an ip-address (not loopback) will do.

-Bring up some container targets
+Bring up some container targets;
 ```
 for n in 1 2 3; do
   name=target$n